foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 ### `account`

-The `account` field specifies the account to be used for transactions.
-This should be a valid account name listed in `accounts_file`.
+The `account` field specifies which account from the `accounts_file` to use for transactions.

 ```toml
 [sncast.myprofile]